ocean-satellite-tools/hyperdawg/README.md

 You can work with the notebooks (.ipynb) in the JupyterHub.

-We have 2 JupyterHubs.
-* https://noaa.nmfs-openscapes.2i2c.cloud/ You can log into this one with your NOAA CAC but it has no persistent files.
-* https://nmfs-openscapes.2i2c.cloud/ This one has a persistent user directory.
-Use this if you are using the hub regularly and want your files to stay around.
-[Request Access (NOAA only)](https://docs.google.com/forms/d/e/1FAIpQLSfa2V3xmZnLaQJULSamAEdkhqSMWKwYWU7il5QXrBWVKkYNFA/viewform)
+https://nmfs-openscapes.2i2c.cloud/ This one has a persistent user directory.
+[Request Access (NOAA only)](https://docs.google.com/forms/d/e/1FAIpQLSfa2V3xmZnLaQJULSamAEdkhqSMWKwYWU7il5QXrBWVKkYNFA/viewform).
+You will need a GitHub username.
+You will get an invite via email from 'nmfs-openscapes'.
+Accept that to get access to the hub.

 1. Go to [https://nmfs-openscapes.2i2c.cloud/](https://nmfs-openscapes.2i2c.cloud/)
 2. Login with your GitHub account